vruusmann/blog/_posts/2019-06-10-converting_sklearn_tpot_pipeline_pmml.md

 An AutoML tool assembles candidate pipelines from scratch, using whatever building blocks the underlying ML framework and library collection provides.
 In Scikit-Learn, they are feature transformers, feature selectors and estimators.
-The algorithm can vary the structure and composition of pipelines, and the parametrization of individual pipeline steps.
+The algorithm can vary the structure and composition of pipelines, and the parameterization of individual pipeline steps.
 This puts AutoML algorithms into a league above conventional hyperparameter tuning algorithms (eg. `sklearn.model_selection.(GridSearchCV, RandomizedSearchCV)`), which can only vary the latter.

 Upon success, the AutoML tool returns one or more fitted pipelines.